scalien/scaliendb/doc/Sphinx/source/installation.rst

   $ cd scaliendb
   $ make

-This will build the Keyspace executable appropriate for your system.
+This will build the ScalienDB executable appropriate for your system.
 ScalienDB has no outside dependencies, so you're ready to rock and roll at this point.

 To run ScalienDB::